firozkhan18/technologies-notes/recap.md

 ### Conclusion

 While both regular and functional interfaces serve to define contracts for classes, functional interfaces specifically enable a functional programming approach in Java, allowing for cleaner and more maintainable code.
 Default and static methods enhance the flexibility and reusability of interfaces, making them more powerful in modern Java development.
 If you have further questions or need more examples, feel free to ask!
-In Java, memory management and garbage collection (GC) are crucial aspects of application performance and stability.
-Here’s a breakdown of the memory pools, garbage collection algorithms, and techniques to prevent memory leaks, specifically in Java and J2EE applications.

 ---